iAleKira/Nmap-Injection-Framework/README.md

 # Injector_server
 Injector_server is a tool developed to search for vulnerabilities in network scanning tools.
-Developed in Java it sets up a server listening on certain ports, waiting for incoming connection by a scanner.
+Developed in Java, it sets up a server listening on certain ports, waiting for incoming connections by a scanner.
 Once it receives a request from the client, the answer replies with a proper nmap output formula and injects the web client reading the output.

 How does it work: